xyanjun02/tp/docs/DeveloperGuide.md

 - **JUnit:** Used for unit testing the NextStep application.
 - **Gradle:** Utilized as the build tool to compile and manage dependencies.
 - **PlantUML:** Employed to create UML diagrams for visualizing the design and architecture.

 ---
+## Setting up, Getting started
+Before you begin, ensure you have Java 17, Intellij IDEA(Preferred), and Gradle 7+ downloaded.
+1. Fork this repository and clone the fork into your local machine.
+2. **Open in intellij**: Launch & navigate to the `nextstep` directory.
+3. **Build the project:** Using the gradle tool, compile the code and run unit tests.
+4. **Running the application:** Locate the main file in `src/main/java/seedu.nextstep/NextStep.java` and run.

+---
 ## Design